Robot Monitor Widget UX.UI Design

 Position controller

-My biggest design challenge was designing an intuitive control system for 3D monitor adjustments.
-Representing height, depth, pivot, and rotation on a flat interface was difficult.
+My biggest design challenge was representing height, depth, pivot, and rotation on a 2D interface without overwhelming users.

-To address this, I introduced a flat overlay aligned with the monitor view, making interactions more intuitive and reducing the learning curve.
+The breakthrough was matching the user's mental model.
+You should manipulate the monitor as you see it, not as an abstract 3D object.
+I introduced a flat overlay aligned with the monitor view, making interactions feel direct and cutting the learning curve.

 (Before & After)